Bulat-Ziganshin/magus/README.md

 Now, once I figured what to do, I started to research various approaches to C/C++ compiling which can be extended with Magus code generator: LCC, TCC, ANTLR C++ parser, gcc/clang IR transformations.
 But every approach I was able to find was either pretty hard to learn and implement (such as IR transformations), or has limited usefulness (such as modification of abandoned LCC compiler), so while my goal became perfectly defined, implementation seemed pretty hard.

-Another variation of this idea was employing Nim - it allows to transform AST program tree at the compile stage, which is exactly a sort of transformation I'm looking for.
-So, once algorithm is written as low-level Nim code, it can be translated into C/C++ in usual way, or preprocessed by Magus with inline asm code replacing original statements.
+Another variation of this idea was employing Nim - it allows to transform code AST at the compile time, which is exactly a kind of transformation I'm looking for.
+So, once algorithm was developed as low-level Nim code, it can be translated into C/C++ in usual way, or preprocessed by Magus replacing original statements with inline asm code.

 ### Embedding

+And at this point of discussion Eugene added two great ideas to the plan:
+- we don't need to produce asm code directly, instead we can generate gcc inline `asm` statements, which then can be compiled by any major C/C++ compiler (except for MSVC)
+- we don't need to parse and process entire input file, instead we can translate only specifically marked regions.
+This makes principal difference, freeing us from burden of full C++ language support.
+Instead, we need to support only language subset used in the statements, and moreover - only part of the whole statement syntax that we find really useful for this type of HPC computing.
+And even this small C subset can be implemented incrementally if we will start with support for generic `asm` statement.

+Being combined, these ideas allow us to quickly develop minimal practical translator.